taituo/talktomegoose/README.md

 - **Phoenix** — Full-stack developer building the landing experience
 - **Hangman** — Backend developer delivering APIs and data models

+### Ground Control (Outside the Roster)
+- **Operator** — the human running the VM and tmux session; boots Codex panes, approves automation, and keeps the squad on mission timeline.

 ### Agentic Flight Ops
 This repo models an agentic Codex coding stack.
 Each persona is a Codex CLI instance speaking through structured `output` → `input` turns.
 Communication is enforced by branches, spec files, and the mission inbox so the squad never loses situational awareness: